Ezulu-Chinwendu/Data_Normalization/README.md

 ## Files in the Repository

-- `data.csv`: The core dataset containing the company names.
+- `data.xlsx`: The core dataset containing the company names.
 - `normalize_company_names.py`: The Python script used for cleaning, normalizing, and matching company names.
 - `cleaned_company_data.csv`: The resulting dataset after all transformations.